igorandreoni/DECam-codes/README.md

 More documentation will be provided. <br>
 The image subtraction is performed with HOTPANTS and the PSF photometry is based on PythonPhot: https://github.com/djones1040/PythonPhot

+## psfprogram: PSF photometry
+The main code is psfprogram.py <br>
+More documentation will be provided. <br>
+PSF photometry is based on PythonPhot: https://github.com/djones1040/PythonPhot